-Standard Details of amendment Annual periods beginning on or after IFRS 16, Leases IFRS 16 introduces a single lessee accounting model and requires a lessee to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
+Standard Details of Amendment Annual periods beginning on or after IFRS 16 Leases IFRS 16 introduces a single lessee accounting model and requires a lessee to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee is required to recognise a right-of-use asset representing its right to use the underlying leased asset and a lease liability representing its obligation to make lease payments.
-A lessee measures right-of-use assets similarly to other non financial assets (such as property, plant and equipment) and lease liabilities similarly to other financial liabilities.
-As a consequence, a lessee recognises depreciation of the right of-use asset and interest on the lease liability, and also classifies cash repayments of the lease liability into a principal portion and an interest portion and presents them in the statement of cash flows.
-IFRS 16 contains expanded disclosure requirements for lessees.
-IFRS 16 substantially carries forward the lessor accounting requirements in IAS 17.
-Accordingly, a lessor continues to classify its leases as operating leases or finance leases, and to account for those two types of leases differently.
-IFRS 16 also requires enhanced disclosures to be provided by lessors that will improve information disclosed about a lessor's risk exposure, particularly to residual value risk.
-IFRS 16 supersedes the following standards and interpretations: (a) IAS 17 Leases; (b) IFRIC 4 Determining whether an arrangement contains a lease; (c) SIC-15 Operating leases-incentives; and (d) SIC-27 Evaluating the substance of transactions involving the legal form of a lease.
-IAS 7, Statement of cash flows • Disclosure Initiative: Amendments requiring entities to disclose information about changes in their financing liabilities.
-The additional disclosures will help investors to evaluate changes in liabilities arising from financing activities, including changes from cash flows and non-cash changes (such as foreign exchange gains or losses).
-1 January 2017 IAS 12, Income taxes Recognition of deferred tax assets for unrealised losses (Amendments to IAS 12): Narrow-scope amendment to clarify the requirements on recognition of deferred tax assets for unrealised losses on debt instruments measured at fair value.
+A lessee measures right-of-use assets similarly to other non-financial assets (such as property, plant and equipment) and lease liabilities similarly to other financial liabilities.
+As a consequence, a lessee recognises depreciation of the right of use asset and interest on the lease liability, and also classifies cash repayments of the lease liability into a principal portion and an interest portion and presents them in the statement of cash flows.
+1 January 2019 • IFRS 16 contains expanded disclosure requirements for lessees. • IFRS 16 substantially carries forward the lessor accounting requirements in IAS 17.
+Accordingly, a lessor continues to classify its leases as operating leases or finance leases, and to account for those two types of leases differently. • IFRS 16 also requires enhanced disclosures to be provided by lessors that will improve information disclosed about a lessor's risk exposure, particularly to residual value risk. • IFRS 16 supersedes the following Standards and Interpretations: (a) IAS 17 Leases; (b) IFRIC 4 Determining whether an Arrangement contains a Lease; (c) SIC-15 Operating Leases-Incentives; and (d) SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+IAS 12 Income Taxes Annual improvements 2015 - 2017 Cycle: Clarification that all income tax consequences of dividends should be recognized in profit or loss, regardless how the tax arises 1 January 2019